katersonnbert/gitnotes/Python_virtualenv.md

     # Remove environment
     conda remove --name [envName2] --all

+### Manage environment packages

     # Search packages available for conda environments
     # (exact match)
     conda search --full-name [packageName]
     # (package name contains)
     conda search [packageName]

+    # Display all packages installed in the currently active conda environment
+    conda list

+    # Install into specific conda environment
+    conda install --name [envName] [packageName]

+    # Install into currently active conda environment
+    conda install [packageName]

+There are many packages, that are not available via native `conda install`.
+These available packages can be found via [anaconda.org](https://anaconda.org/).
+Run the install prompt for the required package as described on the anaconda page.

+    # Remove package from specific conda environment
+    conda remove --name [envName] [packageName]

+Python packages can be installed via `pip` and will be installed into the currently active conda environment only.